pagkly/Zed/Investopedia3/Home Equity Loan.md

 The interest rate on a home equity loan—although higher than that of a first mortgage—is much lower than that on credit cards and other consumer loans.
 That helps explain why the primary reason consumers borrow against the value of their homes via a fixed-rate home equity loan is to pay off credit card balances.

 Home equity loans are generally a good choice if you know exactly how much you need to borrow and what you’ll use the money for.
 You’re guaranteed a certain amount, which you receive in full at closing.
-“Home equity loans are generally preferred for larger, more expensive goals such as remodeling, paying for higher education, or even [debt consolidation](https://www.investopedia.com/terms/d/debtconsolidation.asp), since the funds are received in one lump sum,” says [Richard Airey](https://www.rickairey.com/), a loan officer with First Financial Mortgage in Portland, Maine.
+“Home equity loans are generally preferred for larger, more expensive goals such as remodeling, paying for higher education, or even [debt consolidation](https://www.investopedia.com/terms/d/debtconsolidation.asp), since the funds are received in one lump sum,” says [[Richard Airey]](https://www.rickairey.com/), a loan officer with First Financial Mortgage in Portland, Maine.

 ### Disadvantages